qwertie/ecsharp/lemp/ref-codegen.md

 Introduction
 ------------

-One of the main uses of LeMP is generating large amounts of code that follow obvious patterns.
+One of the main uses of LeMP is generating code.

 - The `compileTime` and `precompute` macros make decisions at compile-time by running C# code (powered by Microsoft's C# Interactive engine).
 This can produce numbers, expressions or blocks of code that are inserted into the output; it can also read or write files (or, in fact, do anything that you could do at runtime*)
     <div class="sidebox">* I don't consider this a good thing: it is a security risk, but .NET has never offered a very reliable sandboxing mechanism, and with the move to .NET Core, the old AppDomain sandboxing mechanism is going away.
 Giving you unlimited power to do anything at compile time seems like the best choice under the circumstances.</div>
-- The `replace`, `define` and `unroll` macros are typically used to generate user-defined code, but `replace` and  `define` may also useful for other tasks, such as implementing optimizations or doing syntactically predictable refactorings.
+- The `macro`, `define`, `replace`, and `unroll` macros are typically used to generate user-defined code, but may also be useful for other tasks, such as implementing optimizations or doing syntactically predictable refactorings.
 - The `static` macros (`static if`, `static deconstruct`, `static matchCode`, `staticMatches`) make decisions at compile-time by analyzing syntax.
-- The `alt class` macro is the only macro on this page designed for a particular use case: generating disjoint union types in the form of class hierarchies.
+- The `alt class` macro is the only macro on this page designed for a particular use case: generating disjoint union types in the form of class hierarchies. `alt class` has largely been superceded by C# 9 record types.

+Most code generation tasks can be accomplished with just four macros: `macro`, `matchCode`, `quote`, and `compileTime`.
+Most of the other macros here were introduced before `compileTime` and `macro`, and they are mostly useful for simple code generation scenarios that do not need to invoke the heavyweight C# Interactive engine.

 In addition, there is a macro for the unary `$` operator, which looks up and inserts a syntax variable captured by `static deconstruct`, `static tryDeconstruct` or the `` `staticMatches` `` operator.
 (This works differently from `static matchCode`, because `static matchCode` performs replacements "in advance" inside the "handler" below the matching `case`, whereas `$` replaces lazily.
 In most cases, however, the net effect is the same.)